 Come From Away

 Come From Away was a surprise Broadway smash in 2017.
-Subsequent productions have all been hugely successful too – and it’s coming to Sydney in August.
-It tells the story of the unforgettable day in 2001 when 38 planes – and 7000 passengers – were diverted to Gander, a small town on the island of Newfoundland, off the coast of Canada, after the US government shut down all American airspace and diverted all planes.
+It tells the story of the unforgettable day in 2001 when 38 planes – and 7000 passengers – were diverted to Gander, a small town on the island of Newfoundland, off the coast of Canada, after the US government shut down all American airspace and diverted all planes on September 11.

 The bewildered travellers were grounded indefinitely and suddenly, and the island’s population almost doubled in just a few hours.
 Without exception, the locals opened their doors to the visitors, who they called the “Come From Aways”: housing them, feeding them, sharing their clothes and toys, and even inducting some as honorary Ganderites.
 Lifelong friendships were formed.
 Relationships began, while others ended.